halfflat/liblittle/README.md

 ## Contents

-So far, just one container type and one algorithm:
+So far, just two container types and one algorithm:

 ### `small_multiset` and `tiny_multiset`